Skip to main content

 Generate the report

 Click Generate report.
-Slant’s AI interprets your description, builds a query, and returns the matching records.
+Slant’s AI interprets your description, builds the report, and returns the matching records.
 This may take a moment.

 Once generation completes, you’re taken to the report detail page where you can see the results.